-Figure 2 highlights the Mineral Resource block model grade distribution in a SW-NE cross sectional view of the 300 m wide mineralised corridor in a central area of the deposit.
-In addition, the diagram shows the May 2022 Mineral Resource nominal constraining pit shell relative to the new June 2023 Mineral Resource constraining shell.
-The mineralised zone above the lower cut-off grade is up to 300m thick in some parts.
-Wider mineralised zones ultimately lead to a more efficient mining processes.
-The new Whittle pit shell drives deeper and also incorporates some additional hanging-wall mineralisation.
-Figure 2 also illustrates the pit optimisation currently bottoming at 80RL or 280m below surface.
+Figure 2 highlights the Mineral Resource block model grade distribution in a SW-NE cross sectional view of the 400 m wide mineralised corridor in a central area of the deposit.
+In addition, the diagram shows the June 2023 Mineral Resource nominal constraining pit shell relative to the new February 2025 Mineral Resource constraining shell.
+Continuous mineralised zones above the cut-off grade are over 100 m thick in some parts.

+Three separate and relatively distinct zones of mineralisation are noted across the deposit on this cross section (location illustrated in plan view on Figure 1).
+Wider mineralised zones ultimately lead to a more efficient bulk mining processes.
+The new Whittle pit shell drives deeper, and, in some areas, expands further into the eastern hanging-wall to incorporate additional mineralisation.
+Figure 2 also illustrates the pit optimisation currently bottoming at 100 RL or 260 m below surface.

-Importantly, a significant portion of the Apollo Hill resource - 54 Mt @ 0.53 g/t Au for 912 koz - across the shallow levels of the deposit and pit shell, has been classified as Indicated Mineral Resource, representing 50% of the total Mineral Resource.
-In addition, for the first time, a significant portion of the at surface material (4.7 Mt @ 0.55g/t Au for 82 koz) has been declared as Measured Mineral Resource (Figure 3) representing 4% of the total Mineral Resource and is now based on three discrete areas where RC grade control drilling has been used to test the models.
-Figure 3 illustrates this Measured an Indicated material (combined 54% of the Mineral Resource) relative to the surface and the pit shell.
-The near surface location of these high confidence categories provides an excellent basis for our ongoing mining studies and the foundation of our upcoming Preliminary Economic Assessment.
+Importantly, a significant portion of the Apollo Hill resource - 63.4 Mt @ 0.53 g/t Au for 1,071koz - across the shallow levels of the deposit and pit shell, has been classified as Indicated Mineral Resource, representing 53% of the total Mineral Resource.

+In addition, a portion of the material at surface is declared as Measured Mineral Resource (4.75 Mt @ 0.55 g/t Au for 85 koz; Figure 4) representing 4% of the total Mineral Resource and is based on three discrete areas where RC grade control drilling has been used to test the models.
+Figure 4 illustrates this Measured and Indicated material (combined 57% of the Mineral Resource) relative to the surface and the pit shell.
+The near surface location of these high confidence categories provides an excellent basis for our ongoing mining studies and the foundation of our current Pre-Feasibility Study.

-Figure 2 - Oblique block model cross-section (South West - North East, A-A1 on Figure 1 3D diagram) +/-30 m showing gold grade and block locations.
+Figure 2 - Oblique block model cross-section (South West - North East, A-A1 on Figure 1 3D diagram) ± 30 m showing gold grade and block locations.